-On November 18, 2022, Circle 8 LLC, a newly formed Delaware limited liability company ("Circle 8"), entered into an Asset Purchase Agreement (the "Asset Purchase Agreement") with Circle 8 Crane Services LLC, a Delaware limited liability company ("Circle 8 Crane Services") pursuant to which Circle 8 agreed to purchase substantially all of the assets (the "Acquired Assets") and assume certain specified liabilities of Circle 8 Crane Services (the "Circle 8 Transaction").
-Circle 8 is a wholly owned subsidiary of Circle 8 Holdco LLC, a Delaware limited liability company ("Circle 8 Holdco").
+On November 18, 2022, Circle 8, entered into an Asset Purchase Agreement (the "Asset Purchase Agreement") with Circle 8 Crane Services LLC, a Delaware limited liability company ("Circle 8 Crane Services") pursuant to which Circle 8 agreed to purchase substantially all of the assets (the "Acquired Assets") and assume certain specified liabilities of Circle 8 Crane Services (the "Circle 8 Transaction").
+Circle 8 is a wholly owned subsidiary of Circle 8 Holdco LLC, a Delaware limited liability company.

 On December 19, 2022, the Asset Purchase Agreement referred to above closed and Circle 8 purchased the Acquired Assets.
-As consideration for the acquisition of the Acquired Assets, Circle 8 Crane Services received Class D equity interests in Circle 8 Holdco and is eligible to receive cash earnout payments in an aggregate maximum amount of up to \$2.1 million based on the achievement by Circle 8 of certain EBITDA targets over the three year period following the completion of the acquisition of the Acquired Assets by Circle 8.
-We contributed \$12 million to Circle 8, and an independent third party contributed \$4 million, of which approximately \$11.7 million was used to pay down a portion of the Circle 8 Crane Services' senior debt facility at the closing, \$3.0 million of which was used to pay off Circle 8 Crane Services' subordinated debt facility in full at the closing and \$1.4 million was used to pay the expenses of Circle 8 and Circle 8 Crane Services.
+As consideration for the acquisition of the Acquired Assets, Circle 8 Crane Services received Class D equity interests in Circle 8 Holdco and is eligible to receive cash earnout payments in an aggregate maximum amount of up to \$2,100,000 based on the achievement by Circle 8 of certain EBITDA targets over the three year period following the completion of the acquisition of the Acquired Assets by Circle 8.
+We contributed \$12 million to Circle 8, and an independent third party contributed \$4 million, of which approximately \$11,650,000 was used to pay down a portion of the Circle 8 Crane Services' senior debt facility at the closing, \$3,000,000 of which was used to pay off Circle 8 Crane Services' subordinated debt facility in full at the closing and \$1,350,000 was used to pay the expenses of Circle 8 Crane Services.
 In addition, Circle 8 assumed a new line of credit issued by Circle 8 Crane Services' current senior lender.
 Circle 8 Holdco is a subsidiary of the former AAI, a Delaware corporation but is presently directly owned by us.
 We own a controlling interest in Circle 8 Holdco.

-On December 16, 2022 we entered into a Securities Purchase Agreement (the "SPA") with an accredited investor (the "Investor") providing for the issuance of a secured promissory note (the "Note") with an aggregate principal face amount of \$14.7 million (the "Financing").
-On December 29, 2022, the Company and the accredited investor entered into an amended and restated amendment to the SPA, pursuant to which the total amount of the financing was increased to \$17.5 million and the Company sold an additional note to a second accredited investor.
+On December 16, 2022 we entered into a Securities Purchase Agreement (the "SPA") with an accredited investor (the "Investor") providing for the issuance of a secured promissory note (the "Note") with an aggregate principal face amount of \$14,700,000 (the "Financing").
+On December 29, 2022, the Company and the accredited investor entered into an amended and restated amendment to the SPA, pursuant to which the total amount of the financing was increased to \$17,456,245 and the Company sold an additional note to a second accredited investor.

 Under the SPA, we are obligated to repay, while the Note remains outstanding, (i) eighty percent (80%) of the proceeds we may receive from any financing conducted, other than at-the-market offerings and (ii) one hundred percent (100%) of the proceeds we may receive from the sale of marketable securities by Ault Lending.
 In addition, if Third Avenue Apartments, LLC ("Third Avenue"), our wholly owned subsidiary, sells the property it owns in St. Peterburg, Florida, then we will use the net proceeds from the sale of such property in excess of \$10 million, to repay the Note.
-In addition, we agreed to issue 11.6 million shares of our common stock to the Investor in exchange for the cancellation of all outstanding warrants previously issued to the Investor, which warrants were exercisable for 11.6 million shares of our common stock.
+In addition, we agreed to issue 38,686 shares of our common stock to the Investor in exchange for the cancellation of all outstanding warrants previously issued to the Investor, which warrants were exercisable for 38,686 shares of our common stock.